pyeventsourcing/eventsourcing/docs/topics/application.rst

 the aggregate, all of the aggregate events are also given a "total order" by being placed in a sequence of event notifications.
-When recording aggregate events using an :ref:`"application recorder"<Recorder>`, which is the default for the :class:`~eventsourcing.application.Application` class, notifications are atomically and automatically recorded.
+When recording aggregate events using an :ref:`"application recorder"<Recorder>`, which is the default for the :class:`~eventsourcing.application.Application` class, event notifications are atomically and automatically recorded along with the stored events.

 Outbox pattern
 --------------